 The Group has prepared profit and cashflow forecasts that show that it will be able to trade within the current facilities.
-The group borrowings are underpinned by a portfolio of freehold and long leasehold properties and at the year end there were agreed, but undrawn facilities of £1.2m.
+The group borrowings are underpinned by a portfolio of freehold and long leasehold properties and at the year end there were agreed, but undrawn facilities of £0.7m.

-During the year the bank provided a 10 year Term loan of £0.9m to fund a major capital project.
-The Group renegotiated bank covenants during the year following the acquisition of Townview Foods Limited and has held discussions with its bankers in advance of the annual renewal of facilities in April 2013 about its future funding requirements.
+The Group renegotiated bank covenants during the year and has had discussions with its bankers in advance of the annual renewal of facilities in April 2014 about its future funding requirements.
 The Group keeps the bank informed on a monthly basis of actual results, forecasts and covenant compliance issues and continues to have the support of the bank.
 The directors therefore have a reasonable expectation that the group's facilities will be renewed.